GP Negligence Claim Solicitors

 About Sheldon Davidson Solicitors

-Sheldon Davidson Solicitors were established in 1997 and have become one of the most trusted and valued Personal Injury & Medical Negligence Law Firms in Greater Manchester.
+Sheldon Davidson Solicitors were established in 1997 and have become one of the most trusted and valued Personal Injury Law Firm & Medical Negligence Law Firms in Greater Manchester.
 Local residents turn to us time and time again for support in compensation claims, and we also represent clients nationwide.

 Within the north-west, we work with claimants from across Greater Manchester, including Ashton, Bolton, Bury, Failsworth, Middleton, Oldham, Prestwich, Radcliffe, Rochdale and Whitefield, as well as further afield.
 No matter where you live in England and Wales we can help.
 We offer No Win, No Fee claims, which means you do not have to pay us if we are not successful in your case.